 Making Vegan Lindt Chocolates

-If you’d rather fancy vegan chocolate candies, you can dip the truffle balls in melted dark chocolate.
+If you fancy vegan chocolate candies, you can dip the vegan truffles in melted dark chocolate.

 To make a dark chocolate candy coating, combine 1 cup of vegan chocolate chips with a teaspoon of coconut oil (the kind that’s firm at room temperature).
 Melt these two together and dip the chilled truffle balls in the melted chocolate.